Zaltu/personax-lua-src/README.md

 The global state variable (GSV) occupies index 0 of the shared C/Lua stack.
 Since all operations pass through this variable, it should never be removed or displaced.

 The PX C++ API offers two built-in ways of interacting with the Lua stack.
-*getUpdate*
-- Returns the C++ JSON object of the state.update table.
+- *getUpdate*: Returns the C++ JSON object of the state.update table.
-*sendStateEvent*
-- Send an event to the PX Lua API, in the form recognizable by the current context (see Lua section below).
+- *sendStateEvent*: Send an event to the PX Lua API, in the form recognizable by the current context (see Lua section below).

 These functions are balanced, meaning they will always leave the stack in the state it started, making them safe to use.
 It is possible to interact with the stack in other ways, but due to the difficulty in tracing potential segfaults and the general unstability of the shared stack, it is highly recommended not to do so.